h31/NetworksLab2021/README.md

 }

 ### Chunks
 Chunks are needed to send large amounts of data, especially files.
-Sockets can't transfer more than 2^16 bytes of data at a time.
+Sockets often can't transfer these at one go.
 Thus, whenever a server is up to send some data to the client, it prepends it with a message of shape

-{ action: 'chunks', data: { chunks: 5 }, status: 100 }
+{ action: 'chunks', data: { chunks: 54631 }, status: 100 }

-This means that the next five messages the server sends are parts of a single response that it could not handle in one gulp.
+This means that a message of 54631 bytes is incoming, and the client should not parse it until all of these are collected.

-The same thing should be done client-side: before sending data for any other action, acknowledge the server of the amount of chunks to expect.
+The same thing should be done client-side: before sending data for any other action, acknowledge the server of the amount of bytes to expect.

-→ { action: 'chunks', data: { chunks: 5 } }
+→ { action: 'chunks', data: { chunks: 89076 } }

 ← { action: 'chunks', status: 101 }

-Now the server is ready to accept 5 chunks of data.
+Now the server is ready to accept 89076 bytes of data.